 How, then, will the Spirit work?
-What will be the acting of such an one&#8217;s faith?
+What will be the acting of such an one's faith?
 To acknowledge the ruin; to have it present to his conscience, and to be humbled in consequence.
 And shall we, who are guilty of this state of things, pretend we have only to set about and remedy it?
 No; the attempt would but prove that we are not humbled thereby.
 Let us rather search in all humility what God says to us in His word of such a condition of things; and let us not, like foolish children who have broken a precious vase, attempt to join together its broken fragments, and to set it up in hopes to hide the damage from the notice of others.

-<h3>In the Fallen Condition of the Present Dispensation, Can Man Restore it?</h3>
+<h3>IN THE FALLEN CONDITION OF THE PRESENT DISPENSATION, CAN MAN RESTORE IT? </h3>

 I press this argument on those who are endeavouring to organise churches.
 If real churches exist, such persons are not called on to make them.
 If, as they say, they did exist at the beginning but have ceased to exist, in that case the dispensation is in ruins, and in a condition of entire departure from its original standing.
 They are undertaking in consequence thereof to set it up again.
 This attempt is what they have to justify; otherwise the attempt is without anything to warrant it.
 It will be objected that the church cannot fail, and that God has given to it a promise that the gates of hell shall not prevail against it.
-I acknowledge it, if we understand by that promise that the salvation of the elect is secure, that the glory of the church in the resurrection will triumph over Satan, and .that God will secure the maintenance of the confession of Jesus in the earth till the church be taken away.
+I acknowledge it, if we understand by that promise that the salvation of the elect is secure, that the glory of the church in the resurrection will triumph over Satan, and that God will secure the maintenance of the confession of Jesus in the earth till the church be taken away.
 That, however, is not the question.
 The salvation of the elect was equally secured before there was a gathered church.
 On the other hand, if it is intended to affirm that the present dispensation cannot fail, it is a great and pernicious error so to say: indeed, if such be the truth, why have you separated yourselves from the state in which it was?
 If the economy or dispensation of God in the gathering of the church on earth still subsists according to its original standing, how is it that you are making new churches?
 It is a point upon which Popery alone is consistent with itself.

 But what says the word?
 That apostasy is to set in before